The original intention has been modern web-scale databases.

 List of SPARQL implementations can be found here

-Languages: Java, Schema: Has features of an Object-Database, DocumentDB, GraphDB or
+Schema: Has features of an Object-Database, DocumentDB, GraphDB and Key-Value DB,

 API: Many jvm languages, Protocol: Native + REST, Query Method: Datalog + custom extensions, Scaling: elastic via underlying DB (in-mem, DynamoDB, Riak, CouchBase, Infinispan, more to come), Written in: Clojure, Concurrency: ACID MISC: smart caching, unlimited read scalability, full-text search, cardinality, bi-directional refs 4 graph traversal, loves Clojure + Storm.